bfeif/personal-website/content/posts/geographical-indexing-explained.md

 In H3, one hexagon divides into seven other hexagons, in which the resultant subdivided hexagons sit at a slight angle with respect to the larger containing hexagon.
 The result of this is that the strict spatial hierarchy discussed above regarding Geohash -- that if a latitude-longitude point is contained in a cell then it is guaranteed to be contained in that cell's parent -- is not maintained in H3.

-Furthermore, by its method of subdividing, while H3 does follow a space-filling curve within each face of the icosahedron, it is not followed globally; furthermore, [h3 hexagons' string identifiers use a bitmap that doesn't retain the same string-prefix behavior like Geohash](https://h3geo.org/docs/core-library/h3Indexing/).
+Furthermore, by its method of subdividing, while H3 does follow a space-filling curve within each face of the icosahedron, it is not followed globally; furthermore, h3 hexagons' string identifiers use a bitmap that doesn't retain the same string-prefix behavior like Geohash \[8\].
 For example, while in Geohash `"h356"` is the child of `"h35"`, in H3 `"862830807ffffff"` is the child of `"85283083fffffff"`.

 Being the bestagon comes at one final price -- while hexagons might tessalate perfectly with themselves on a flat surface, this doesn't hold on a sphere.
-To this end, H3's mapping necessitates that a few pentagons -- twelve, to be exact -- be placed at the vertices of the icosahedron, just like a football (or a soccer ball, depending on where you're reading this).
-This isn't too bad, however; the H3 team took care to ensure that all twelve pentagons lay over the oceans!
+To this end, H3's mapping necessitates that a few pentagons -- twelve, to be exact -- be placed at the vertices of the icosahedron, just like a football/soccerball.
+This isn't too bad, however; the H3 team took care to ensure that all twelve pentagons lay over the oceans \[6\]!

 <figure class="image" align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/d/d3/Soccerball.svg" alt="drawing" width=300>